IBM/cloud-functions-workshops/Prerequisites/signup.md

 ## Verify Default Region

+🚨 **Please follow this instructions** _
-🚨 **PLEASE READ THIS SECTION.** _We know it looks boring but trust us!
+We know it looks boring but trust us!
 People often skim this part and then complain they can't login into the CLI.
-These instructions will save you all that inevitable confusion..._
+These instructions will save you all that inevitable confusion..._🚨

-**When setting up the IBM Cloud CLI, choose the API endpoint for the default account region.**

 Follow these instructions to check which default region your lite account has been assigned.